 This past weekend my husband and I went to French Cafe in Berkeley called Cafe Rouge.
 We ate at the zinc bar (fake, but that’s ok) and devoured three appetizers and a yummy local beer (Truman pils).
 When we finished the meal I ordered two noisettes (after I explained to the bartender what they were).
 They came back perfect!

 That reminded me of our last trip to Paris and that got me to thinking about the extensive types of coffee drinks that you can order.
-I thought it might be fun and useful to describe the different types.
+I thought it might be fun and useful to describe the different types and how to order coffee in Paris.
 These are the ones that I am familiar with, if any of my Parisian blogging buddies want to chime in, please do!

 French coffee types

 - Un café – plain coffee with nothing added, strong and (usually, not always) brewed like espresso, but served in a bigger cup